There's a fascinating piece today, ladies and gentlemen, in the Atlantic, popularly known as the Atlantic Monthly.

 He knows about profit.

-He knows about creating jobs, and he's got to sit there and listen to some little neophyte who wouldn't know a payroll if he saw it.
+He knows about creating jobs, and he's got to sit there and listen to some little neophyte who wouldn't know a payroll if he saw it, tell him that he poses a threat economically.

-Imagine all of these CEOs.
+Imagine all of these ceos.

-Imagine all these business people listen to Obama and his is is his faculty lounge lizards, tell them they don't know what they're doing.
+Listen to Obama and his his, his faculty lounge lizards tell them they don't know what they're doing, that only Obama knows how to run a business.

 Only Obama knows how to stimulate an economy.